giellalt/lang-krl/krl.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/interjections.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/interjections.lexc)</small>Prefixes
+Prefixes in the Karelian language are bound to beginning of other words.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/prefixes.lexc)</small># Karelian conjunctions

+conjunctions

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/conjunctions.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/conjunctions.lexc)</small># Karelian adverb stems

+ADV

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adverbs.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/adverbs.lexc)</small># Karelian Adjectives
+This file documents the `stems/adjectives.lexc` file for Adjective stems The files points to the `affixes/adjectives.lexc` file.

+LEXICON Adjectives

+ aito+A:ai ADJ_AI/TO ; etc.

+maybe like fin: eri, no infl.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/interjections.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/interjections.lexc)</small># Documenting the Karelian Verb lexicon.
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/adjectives.lexc)</small># Documenting the Karelian Verb lexicon.

 The verb lexicon contains two groups of continuation lexica One, with names like VERB_KUUL/UO (in capital letters and indicating stem)